 Here is a different mother with an older calf.
 You can see in the second photo how they eat the bark off the aspen.

-An assortment of a few of the other mooses who have visited, most often they are females or young males.
+An assortment of a few of the other mooses who have visited the yard.

 One of the more rare friends we've had is the silver fox we named, "Blacky," for reasons I'm sure you cannot imagine.
 He was very friendly, I never fed him or anything, but probably other locals did, hence his habitual close contact, coming right up to the steps of our balcony and even hanging out with our cat, Mister.